The Grain Storage Facility Safety Grant helps Minnesota farmers buy and install eligible safety equipment for on-farm grain bins or silos.

 We will add to this list as we make decisions.
 Ineligible equipment includes:

-Many grain storage facility upgrades are important even if they don’t qualify for this year's cost-share program.
+Many grain storage facility upgrades are important even if they don’t qualify for this year's grant program.
 The USDA Farm Service Agency (FSA) has the Farm Storage Facility Loan Program (FSFL) to access low-interest financing for building or upgrading facilities to store commodities.
 Contact your local FSA office for details.

 Applying